sodazone/ocelloids-services/README.md

 Interact with the server using the exposed APIs.

-Explore the `examples/` directory for postman collections.
+Explore the `guides/postman` directory for Postman collections.

 ## Subscription API